lab-v2/pyreason-gym/README.md

 # Keep using `env.step(action)` and `env.reset()` to get observations and run the grid world game.
 ```

+A Tutorial on how to interact with gym environments can be found [here](https://www.gymlibrary.dev/)

 ### Actions
 The action space is currently a list for each team with discrete numbers representing each action: